ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/emulator-qt5/README.md

 POSIX/QT serial I/O. This should contain functions that match the calls in the test code.

-**mainprog-*.cpp** must be provided with the code to be tested in the following
+**mainprog.cpp** must be provided with the code to be tested in the following
 way:

 Split the code to be tested into an initialization part and an operational part that normally falls within an infinite loop.
 Place the initialization part into the function called mainprogInit(), and the operational part into mainprog().
-Both these are called from the xbee-node-test wrapper, with the operational part having its loop emulated in the wrapper code.
+Both these are called from the xbee-node-test.cpp wrapper, with the operational part having its loop emulated in the wrapper code.

 There should be no compilable processor specific statements.
 These can be